goauthentik/authentik/website/blog/2023-08-09-the-tightrope-walk-of-authentication/item.md

 ### Versatility: diverse protocols and services

 With the digital world evolving at a lightning pace, the needs and requirements of users are also constantly changing.
-Authentik supports a multitude of protocols and services, displaying a level of versatility that caters to an extensive user base.
+Authentik supports a multitude of protocols and services, providing a level of versatility that caters to an extensive user base.
 From businesses with complex corporate structures to research, data and university centers, to individual users seeking straightforward solutions, authentik is equipped to handle almost all environments and protocols.

 ### Transparency: the open-source advantage